 - $35 for making an illegal turn at a red light,8

-Please note that these are the base fines.
-Drivers will have to pay a considerable amount more due to fees and surcharges.9
+Please note that these are the base traffic fines.
+You will have to pay a considerable amount more due to fees and surcharges.9

 3.2 How many points are put on my driving record?

-Violators will receive one point on their DMV driving record.10 Points assessed on a motorist’s record are reported to that motorist’s insurance carrier.
-The result is typically an increase in the driver’s insurance rates for several years.
+You will receive one point on your DMV driving record.10 Points assessed on your record are reported to that your insurance carrier.
+The result is typically an increase in your insurance rates for several years.

-If a person accumulates a certain number of points within a 1-,2- or 3-year period in California, the DMV can declare that person a negligent operator.
-If this is done, the DMV can suspend or even revoke that person’s driving privileges.
+If you accumulate a certain number of points within a 1-, 2- or 3-year period in California, the DMV can declare you a negligent operator.
+If this is done, the DMV can suspend or even revoke your driving privileges.
 Either action requires a California DMV hearing.

 4. Does a violation require traffic school?

-Motorists receiving a citation do not have to attend traffic school.
+If you receive a citation, you do not have to attend traffic school.